sckzor/SckzEngine/readme.md

 #### A Vulkan games engine by Sckzor

 All code in this repository is copyright Charles Sands 2021.
 All rights reserved!
+Ask me before copying.

+This repository should only go public when I want to share it with someone, otherwise it should stay private most of the time.

 Time behind schedule: 2 weeks